Love at First View – owning the timeline and the moment

 Most of all, First View enables brands to be a part of what’s happening right now in a high-impact way.
 Brands such as Jaguar USA have combined First View videos with Promoted Trends to deepen engagement and drive conversations.

-A “Love at First View” moment drives positive sentiment, purchase intent, and brand and campaign awareness, our research shows.
+Our research shows that a “Love at First View” moment drives positive sentiment, purchase intent, and brand and campaign awareness.
 For example, a First View video in the Twitter timeline generates a 22% uplift on average across all brand metrics, versus videos experienced deeper in the timeline.

 To celebrate First View’s first anniversary, we’re sharing insights and best practices for leveraging Twitter’s top ad slot in your next campaign.

-A 'Love at First View' moment drives positive sentiment, purchase intent, and brand and campaign awareness, our research shows.”
+Our research shows that a 'Love at First View' moment drives positive sentiment, purchase intent, and brand and campaign awareness.”

 Video commands attention in a competitive, crowded marketplace.